Thomas Miller (visual artist)

-Thomas Miller (December 24, 1920 – July 19, 2012) was a prolific graphic designer and visual artist, whose best known publicly accessible work is the collection of mosaics of the founders of DuSable Museum of African American History in Chicago, Illinois.
-The mosaics are a prominent feature of the lobby of the museum, the original portion of which was designed c.1915 by D.H.
-Burnham and Company to serve as the South Park Administration Building in Washington Park on the city's south side.
-After serving various purposes, the building became the home of the DuSable in 1973.
+Thomas Miller (December 24, 1920 – July 19, 2012) was an American graphic designer and visual artist, whose best known publicly accessible work is the collection of mosaics of the founders of DuSable Museum of African American History in Chicago, Illinois.
+He designed the logos of Motorola and the Peace Corps while employed at the Chicago studio of Morton Goldsholl Associates and was the creative director of the 1975 rebrand of 7-Up.

 Biography

 Early life

 Miller was born in Bristol, Virginia, where he graduated from Douglas High School in 1937.
 He then attended Virginia State College (now Virginia State University) which was founded in 1882 as the country's first fully state supported four-year institution of higher learning for African-Americans.

 He graduated from there in 1941 after having earned a bachelor's degree in education with a focus on art, and subsequently enlisted in the U.S. Army, where he attained the rank of first sergeant, serving in the 3437 Quartermaster Truck Company during World War II.